Fixing Your Finances in Addiction Recovery

 Learning Financial Skills in Treatment

-When a person enters a treatment facility for addiction treatment, part of the rehabilitation process involves extensive work with therapists, coaches, and other professionals experienced with life skill development.
-The work will cover things like job competencies, physical health and nutrition, relationship planning, and financial organization – seemingly simple for a person without a drug problem, but for a person in recovery, necessary steps to reconstruct the various aspects of life that have been upended by addiction.
+When a person enters an addiction rehab facility for substance abuse treatment, part of the rehabilitation process involves extensive work with therapists, coaches, and other professionals experienced with life skill development.
+The work will cover things like job competencies, physical health and nutrition, relationship planning, and financial organization – seemingly simple for a person without an addiction problem, but for a person in recovery, necessary steps to reconstruct the various aspects of life that have been upended by addiction.

 This list will provide an extensive, all-encompassing view of the client’s finances, which makes it easier to identify which expenses can be reduced or completely eliminated.
 Some difficult choices will have to be made, but with the guidance of the counselor, the net benefit for the austerity will be easier to accept and follow.
 Sacrifice is part of any recovery, whether that means no longer hanging out with old friends or cutting down on luxuries and comforts.